zeek/zeek-agent/README.md

 When building with the system compiler, the following packages are needed: `clang`, `libssl-dev`.
 There are no special requirements when building with the osquery-toolchain.
 For the osquery-enabled build, Flex and Bison should be installed.

+In order to successfully create packages, the `dpkg` and `rpm` binaries should be installed.

 **Obtaining the source code**

 Clone the repository along with all the necessary submodules: `git clone https://github.com/zeek/osquery-extension --recursive`